SteeltoeOSS/Samples/MusicStore/README.md

 # Pre-requisites - CloudFoundry

-1. Install Pivotal CloudFoundry 1.7
+1. Install Pivotal CloudFoundry 1.7+
-2. Install Spring Cloud Services 1.1.x.
+2. Install Spring Cloud Services 1.1.x+.
 3. Install .NET Core SDK.
-4. Install Postgres database service if you want to use Postgress instead of MySQL.
-(Posgres required for Linux containers)
-5. Install Redis service if you want to use Redis for Sesion storage.
-(Windows containers only)
+4. Install Redis service if you want to use Redis for Sesion storage and KeyRing storage.
-6. Web tools installed and on Path.
+5. Web tools installed and on Path.
 On Windows, if you have VS2015 Update 3 installed then add this to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`

 # Setup Services on CloudFoundry